nyholku/thaler/README.md

 Dict d = Dict$("{ 'number' : 123 , 'array' : [1 , 2 , 3] , 'string' : 'abcdef' , 'subobj' : {'field':'value'}}");
 // Output as JSON
 println(d);
+// output some JSON fields
 println(d.get("array"));
 println(d.get("subobj"));
 ```
 As nobody wants to use a backslash to quote every double quote the JSON parser accepts single quote in addition to double quote
-which makes the JSON literas in your code so much more readable and is fully compatible with JSON spec.
+which makes the JSON literals in your code so much more readable and is fully compatible with JSON spec.

 A `Dict` object of course works like an ordered dictionary where access to keys and values is provided by `put()` and `get()`.
 I managed to resist pushing the use of $() for the `get()` methods which I thinks shows my moral character.

+## That's all (for now)
 That's all folks!
 For now...

 PS None of this is a joke, you can compile and run the code with the `run.sh` script.